All the 2024 FP1 rookie drivers

 Driver(s): Oliver Bearman

 Haas already got all of their mandatory sessions out of the way.
 Ferrari Junior Driver Oliver Bearman took over the car of Kevin Magnussen in Imola and then followed that up with Nico Hulkenberg's car in Spain.
 That was already enough for the mandatory two sessions this season, but Haas has chosen to go a little further than that.
 In total, Bearman will drive six FP1 sessions for Haas this year in anticipation of his full-time drive with the American team in 2025.
-There is also the fact that Kevin Magnussen is balancing on the edge of a race ban for the rest of the season, so Bearman might have to replace him at some point this year.
 It makes sense therefore that Haas will want Bearman as much in that car as possible to prepare him for that.

 Sauber